OrchardCMS/OrchardDoc/Documentation/Customizing-the-default-theme.markdown

 The default Orchard theme is called the Theme Machine.
 It is designed as a versatile starting point for customizing and developing themes.

-This article introduces you to The Theme Machine and demonstrates how to create your own theme by customizing The Theme Machine style sheet (Site.css).
+This article introduces The Theme Machine and demonstrates how to create your own theme by customizing The Theme Machine style sheet (Site.css).

 # Introducing the Theme Machine
 The Theme Machine provides a flexible and powerful foundation for themes.
 The following image shows the file structure.